 Discussion was held about where donations could be kept in the run up to the event as there is very limited storage space at school for PA activities.
 The shed is not a suitable option although it was suggested that metal storage units could be used inside the shed or, alternatively, the shed could be replaced completely by a metal container.

 Adults’ Disco: This is being held on Friday 12 December and Elena reported that all arrangements are now in place.
 Food with be provided by Ashridge Delicious and Jodi has kindly agreed to run the bar.
 The event will not be a huge fundraising event, it will much more of a social event, so it was agreed that there should not be too much extra fundraising undertaken on the night.
 Possible ideas included a “golden bucket” or a small raffle using anything leftover from the Christmas Fayre.
 Elena asked for decoration ideas that would enable costs to be kept to a minimum and, again, it was felt items could be used from the Christmas Fayre and possibly from the Barn Dance.
 This type of event is a good example of how Class Reps could be beneficial in spreading the word and encouraging parents to attend.
+Class reps will be tasked to sell tickets to their respective year groups.
+Elena will supply tickets once she is informed of who the class reps will be.

 Mrs Grimsey had a leaflet from M&S promoting their products and offering a raffle prize for an event in return.
 It was agreed that Elena should use this at the Disco.